Industry Marketing

 Follow-up and lead handling

 Speed matters, but the bigger point is process.
 Mortgage follow-up should not rely on manual inbox checks.
-Leads should route automatically into a CRM or loan-origination workflow with clear ownership, source tagging and next-step logic.
+Where the agreed technology and operating scope support it, leads should route into a CRM or loan-origination workflow with clear ownership, source tagging and next-step logic.

 A practical follow-up system includes: